biocatiit/website/content/pages/users_lasers.rst

 *   Paper work at BioCAT

-    After completing ESH-120 at APS user office, you need to sigh the laser trainning form provided by BioCAT staff before using the laser on site.
+    After completing ESH-120 at APS user office, you need to sign the laser training form provided by BioCAT staff before using the laser on site.